MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_07_consolidate_duplicate_code.md

     - **Maintainability**: Changes to business rules now require updates in only one location
     - **Readability**: The code structure is clear and logical
     - **Reusability**: Shared services can be easily extended for future requirements
-    - **Extensibility**: New features can be added with minimal impact on existing code
+    - **Extensibility**: New features can be added with minimal effect on existing code

-Manual testing verifies that your consolidation efforts have achieved the intended goal: eliminating duplicate code while maintaining system functionality.
+Manual testing verifies that your consolidation efforts achieved the intended goal: eliminating duplicate code while maintaining system functionality.
 The architecture now provides a more maintainable foundation for future development, where business rule changes can be implemented in a single location rather than requiring updates across multiple duplicate implementations.

 ## Summary